 Compare these factoring scenarios with an invoice amount of $10,000 and collections days of 60 days.

-Find a Factoring Company in Your Industry
+Look in Your Industry

 In addition to finding a factoring partner who will work with you and provide exceptional customer service, you also want to ask the company if they provide factoring services in your industry.
 Although the accounts receivable financing is pretty standard, there are some industries that require a factoring specialist.
 These industries include: